Archives, Access, and the Construction of Silenced Histories

 Holds materials related to Peter Wildeblood's life and activism, including research papers by scholars such as Stephen Griffiths who have examined Wildeblood's media representation and legacy.

-Consulted during research for the trial transcript—ultimately unsuccessfully.
+Consulted during research for the trial transcript, ultimately unsuccessfully.
 This illustrates how even premier international legal research institutions cannot easily locate British court records, revealing cross-border gaps in archival discoverability.

 The cover page of this file bears unambiguous instructions about its intended secrecy:

 The file contains internal Air Ministry minute sheets tracing the coordination between the military, the Director of Public Prosecutions (DPP), and the Secretary of State for Air.
-Its contents reveal that the prosecution of Montagu, Wildeblood, and Pitt-Rivers was not simply a legal proceeding—it was an inter-institutional operation in which the RAF, the civil police, and the government each played carefully orchestrated roles.
+Its contents reveal that the prosecution of Montagu, Wildeblood, and Pitt-Rivers was not simply a legal proceeding.
+It was an inter-institutional operation in which the RAF, the civil police, and the government each played carefully orchestrated roles.

 One of the most significant revelations is the formal written immunity granted to the two RAF accusers.
 The file records that in January 1954, the DPP requested a written undertaking from the Air Ministry that no action would be taken under the Air Force Act against Corporals McNally and Reynolds in exchange for their testimony: